-Activity in rolling 24 hours Example 3 - Customer with a net loss during the relevant period, has a positive net position in preceding period but this is disregarded Example 4 - Customer with a net loss during the relevant period, but has a positive net position in preceding period Example 5 - Customer with a net loss during the relevant period, but has a negative or neutral net position in preceding period (Not proposed position) (Proposed position) (Proposed position) Amount staked and lost by the customer during the 24 hours , £1,000 £1,000 Net loss within the 24 hours £1,000 £1,000 £1,000 Net Position over preceding 7 days + £200 + £200 £0 or £-200 Final position for consideration of threshold level (Net loss) £1,000 £800 £1,000 Conclusion Would meet threshold if calculated in this way (not proposed) Would not meet threshold under current proposals - assessment not conducted Would meet threshold under current proposals - assessment to be conducted
+Activity in rolling 24 hours Example 3 - Customer with a net loss during the relevant period, has a positive net position in preceding period but this is disregarded Example 4 - Customer with a net loss during the relevant period, but has a positive net position in preceding period Example 5 - Customer with a net loss during the relevant period, but has a negative or neutral net position in preceding period (Not proposed position) Amount staked and lost by the customer during the 24 hours , (Proposed position) £1,000 (Proposed position) £1,000 Net loss within the 24 hours £1,000 £1,000 £1,000 Net Position over preceding 7 days + £200 + £200 £0 or £-200 Final position for consideration of threshold level (Net loss) £1,000 £800 £1,000 Conclusion Would meet threshold if calculated in this way (not proposed) Would not meet threshold under current proposals - assessment not conducted Would meet threshold under current proposals - assessment to be conducted

-76 To what extent do you agree with the proposed definition of net loss for financial risk assessments which is that net loss is the loss of deposited funds with a particular operator ie excluding bonus funds and restaked winnings?
+To what extent do you agree with the proposed definition of net loss for financial risk assessments which is that net loss is the loss of deposited funds with a particular operator ie excluding bonus funds and restaked winnings?
 In particular, please flag any potential risks and technical difficulties with implementation of this proposed approach.

 Please select only one item

 Strongly agree

 Agree

 Neither agree nor disagree

 Disagree

 Strongly disagree

-Ottorigi, disagree
+Strongly disagree

 Please give the reasons for your answer

 77 To what extent do you agree with the proposed approach to enable

-a recent overall net position to be taken into account when a threshold is met?
-In particular, please flag any potential risks and
+a recent overall net position to be taken into account when a

-technical difficulties with implementation of this proposed approach.
+threshold is met?
+In particular, please flag any potential risks and technical difficulties with implementation of this proposed approach.

 Please select only one item

 Strongly agree

 Agree

 Neither agree nor disagree

 Disagree

 Strongly disagree

 Please give the reasons for your answer

-70. To sub-the standard and some a width the supposed arranged the three shall

-78 To what extent do you agree with the proposed approach that would set a timeframe whereby recent overall net position could be taken
+78 To what extent do you agree with the proposed approach that would

+set a timeframe whereby recent overall net position could be taken

 into account for 7 days in relation the binge threshold and 90 days

 for the losses over time threshold?

 Please select only one item

-Strongly agree
+O Strongly agree

 Agree

 Neither agree nor disagree

 Disagree

 Strongly disagree

 Please give the reasons for your answer

-meen that a bet would only be counted as a less when it is cottled
+79 To what extent do you agree with the proposed approach that would

 mean that a bet would only be counted as a loss when it is settled

 as a loser?

 Please select only one item

-Strongly agree
+○ Strongly agree

 Agree

 Neither agree nor disagree

-O Disagree
+Disagree

-O Strongly disagree
+Strongly disagree

 Please give the reasons for your answer

-Tiedae give the reasons for your answer